rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 - Purpose of state

-1. State files are blueprints of all the resources that terraform manages.
+1. **_Mapping Configuration to Real World_**: State files are blueprints of all the resources that terraform manages.
 It records the identity of the resouce it creates in this state file.
 Each resouce will have a unique id.
-2. It also tracks the metadata details such as resource dependencies.
+2. **_Tracking Metadata_**: It also tracks the metadata details such as resource dependencies.
 When deleting a resouce with dependicies, terraform will rely on the state file.
 3. **_Performance_**: When dealing with 100s and 1000s of resources, distributed
    across multiple providers, it is not feasible for terraform to reconcile state for every terraform operation as it would take a lot of time to fetch